-ADRIEN BANNER – WAREHOUSE
+ADRIEN BANNER – SOUND AND AUDIO

 With a passion for sound engineering for as long as he can can remember, Adey has 15 years of experience under his belt.
 He can mix for any musical genre from techno to jazz and everything in between.
 From the age of 15 he’s been happiest behind a sound desk, whether DJ-ing or mixing live bands.
 Some of his favourite Birmingham venues include the Custard Factory, Rainbow Venues, HMV, and the much loved Digbeth Institute, and he’s worked with the Stage Bus nationwide.